How Museums Can Support Reflection, Reconciliation, and Redress on July 1st

 Examples from British Columbia:

-The City of Victoria chose to postpone their 2021 Canada Day celebrations and to redirect the funding for that event for a community reflection later in the summer.
-It appears that the City of Victoria is returning to the status quo for Canada Day 2022. https://www.victoria.ca/EN/main/news-events/news/news-archives/2021-news/victoria-cancels-virtual-canada-day-broadcast-creates-event-for-reflection-later-this-summer.html https://www.canadadayvictoria.ca/
+• The City of Victoria chose to postpone their 2021 Canada Day celebrations and to redirect the funding for that event for a community reflection later in the summer.
+The schedule for the city’s 2023 Canada Day event is largely similar to the city’s 2019 event schedule.

-The City of Fort St. John has partnered with Treaty 8 Tribal Association to plan their community’s 2022 Canada Day events.
+• The City of Fort St. John continues to partner with Treaty 8 Tribal Association to plan their community’s Canada Day events.

 Where Can I Turn for Ideas, Education, and Inspiration?